 In 2017, the Federal Motor Carrier Safety Administration (FMCSA) kicked-off the new ELD mandate.
 The mandate stipulates that by December 16, 2019, all commercial motor carriers must have an electronic logging device.
-The device tracks hours of service by recording vehicle miles, engine hours, date, time, and location.
+The device tracks hours of service.
+Furthermore, it records vehicle miles, engine hours, date, time, and location.

-The mandate replaces previous methods of tracking hours of service (HOS) such as AOBRDs or EOBRs, which keep Record of Duty Statuses (RODs).
-However, the official federal HOS rules remain the same but will be more easily enforced due to the automatic logging capabilities.
+The mandate replaces previous methods of tracking hours of service (HOS) such as AOBRDs or EOBRs.
+These keep records of Duty Statuses (RODs).
+The official federal HOS rules remain the same but will be more easily enforced due to the automatic logging capabilities.
 ELDs must meet specific standards recommended by the Federal Motor Carrier Safety Association.

 How Will ELD Standards Change in 2020?

 Since 2017, the transition to ELD has been gradual.
 The majority of motor carrier operations added the devices during the first few months of 2018.
 Operations that were already using AOBRDs have until December 16, 2019, to make the switch to ELDs.

 However, by 2020, all US-based commercial motor vehicles must have an ELD installed to be in compliance with the mandate.

 So far, enforcement officials have allowed fleet owners and operators time to change to ELDs.
 However, that window is slowly closing.
 Drivers may have to do roadside inspections of enforcing the mandate.
 To avoid penalties, fleet operators and independents need to have the following on-board at all times: